-- 1. Develop and prepare the Highway Safety Plan (HSP) and develop and prepare additional plans as required.
-Establish priorities for highway safety funding. - 2.
-Develop and prepare the Annual Report. - 3.
-Provide information and assistance to prospective grantees on program benefits, procedures for participation, and development plans. - 4.
-Coordinate and facilitate training and public information activities for grantees. - 5.
-Encourage and assist local political subdivisions in improving their highway safety planning and administrative efforts.
+- Develop and prepare the Highway Safety Plan (HSP) and develop and prepare additional plans as required.
+Establish priorities for highway safety funding. - · Develop and prepare the Annual Report. - Provide information and assistance to prospective grantees on program benefits, procedures for participation, and development plans. - Coordinate and facilitate training and public information activities for grantees. - Encourage and assist local political subdivisions in improving their highway safety planning and administrative efforts.
 Review and evaluate the implementation of state and local highway safety funds contained in the approved HSP.
-Coordinate the HSP with other federally and non-federally funded programs related to highway safety. - 6.
-Assess program performance through analysis of data relevant to highway safety planning. - 7.
-Utilize all available means for improving and promoting Tennessee's highway safety program.
-Complete the monitoring of contracts and grants. - 8.
-Produce annual operating budgets and develop biennial budget strategies. - 9.
-Deliver programs that are effective in changing the knowledge, attitude, and behavior of drivers to reduce crashes, injuries, and deaths.
+Coordinate the HSP with other federally and nonfederally funded programs related to highway safety. - Assess program performance through analysis of data relevant to highway safety planning. - Utilize all available means for improving and promoting Tennessee's highway safety program.
+Complete the monitoring of contracts and grants. - Produce annual operating budgets and develop biennial budget strategies. - Deliver programs that are effective in changing the knowledge, attitude, and behavior of drivers to reduce crashes, injuries, and deaths.

 A 50 percent state match is provided for state employee resources to complete the above objectives.
-An organizational chart of the highway safety office as of July 1, 2021, can be found below.
+An organizational chart of the highway safety office as of July 1, 2022, can be found on the following page.